Mjz86/c_colon/mcc.md

-- diamond-shaped inheritance: a class has diamond-shaped inheritance iff it has a virtual base class that can be reached by distinct inheritance graph paths through more than one direct base.
+- diamond-shaped inheritance: a class has diamond-shaped inheritance if it has a virtual base class that can be reached by distinct inheritance graph paths through more than one direct base.